zjgoodman/marsrover/README.md

 Use `/photos?date=yyyy-MM-dd` to see the photo metadata for all the photos taken on the provided date.
 For example: http://localhost:8080/photos?date=2015-05-30

 Use the `?rover` param to see photos taken by other rovers.
 Use the [rovers API](#rovers-api) to see all available rovers.
 The default rover is `curiosity`.
 For example: http://localhost:8080/photos?date=2015-05-30&rover=spirit

+## Angular UI
+This application has an angular based UI.
+To run the UI, you must first run the [RESTful web service API](#restful-web-service-api).
+Once you have the API running, follow the [UI startup instructions](marsrover-ui/README.md).